AlexF301/TodoApp/README.md

 **Development**

-To begin development, developers need to setup the apikey.properties file in the root directory of the project.
+To begin development, developers need to setup the apikey.properties file in the root directory of the project with the API Gateway Endpoint

 In addition to configuring Amplify.
 For more information: https://docs.amplify.aws/android/start/project-setup/use-existing-resources/